George Frederick Boyle: Personal life

 After divorcing his first wife, Boyle married one of his students at Zion Lutheran Church in Baltimore; less than a decade later, the couple took part in a Nevada divorce case, according to a 1922 Baltimore Sun article.

 Boyle died in Philadelphia on June 20, 1948, at the age of 61.

 Compositions

-Boyle wrote an opera titled The Black Rose; nine orchestral works, including a "symphonic fantasia" and a piano concerto in D minor (premiered by Ernest Hutcheson), a violin concerto and a cello concerto; two cantatas; more than 30 songs; eight pieces of chamber music; and more than 70 piano pieces.
+Boyle wrote an opera titled The Black Rose; nine orchestral works, including a "symphonic fantasia" and a piano concerto in D minor in 1911 (premiered the same year by Ernest Hutcheson), a violin concerto and a cello concerto; two cantatas; more than 30 songs; eight pieces of chamber music; and more than 70 piano pieces.

 Recordings

 In 2012 the Australian pianist Timothy Young recorded Boyle's Piano Sonata (dedicated to Ernest Hutcheson), Ballade (dedicated to Leopold Godowsky), and Five Piano Pieces, the first recording of any of Boyle's music.

 In 2016 Piers Lane with the Adelaide Symphony Orchestra conducted by Johannes Fritzsch recorded the Piano Concerto in D minor for Hyperion.